GameHackingDotOrg/artemis-ps2-archive/Core_Launcherv2/README.txt

  	Credits goes to dlanor & EP for the function the parses the .CNF files reliably (code borrowed to uLaunchElf).

+	Netlog code integrated in ntpbserver.irx is the work of misfire (code borrowed to his netlog.irx module), so credits to misfire.

 	Many thanks to ffgriever & misfire for sharing sources and knowledge.